 Farming Practices – Soil & Plant Treatments

-Consumers want organic hemp extracts.
-U.S. farmers at this point are forced to grow organically as there are no officially recognized treatments which have been okayed for use on hemp crops.
+Consumers want clean, effective, and organic hemp extracts.
+U.S. farmers at this point are forced to grow organically as there are no officially recognized chemical-based treatments which have been okayed for use on hemp crops.

 Female cannabis genetics are fragile, agile, and adaptive.
 Such a marvelous plant, and while resilient to a degree of environmental stress, THC is a defensive response.
 Guarding against it can be finicky and meticulous at first.
 Responsible farmers take the time to understand the plant’s basic needs in terms of nutrient content, water drainage, and obviously sunlight.
 From spacing and using soil coverings to protect undercarriages, to employing organic pest control methods…getting that high-CBD biomass output quickly becomes a form of art.